 Preliminary research suggests that peak adrafinil levels are reached in the blood about an hour after a dose is administered.
 After two hours, the peak effects of the drug can be felt.
 While the peak effects of modafinil last for around 4-6 hours, the long half-life of modafinil means that after-effects can be felt for as long as another six hours.

-Considering that, most users take their dosage immediately in the morning, to avoid any complications with sleeping when it’s time for bed.
+Considering that, most users take their adrafinil dose immediately in the morning, to avoid any complications with sleeping when it’s time for bed.

-For most beginners, a dose of 200-300mg per day is ideal.
-From there, you can ramp up the dosage until you’ve reached the desired effect.
+For most beginners, adrafinil dosage of 200-300mg per day is ideal.
+From there, you can ramp it up until you’ve reached the desired effect.

 One of the many reasons why adrafinil and modafinil are popular is that they provide the desired effect of other psychostimulants with far fewer side effects than drugs like Ritalin or Adderall.
 Adrafinil exhibits low potential for addiction, and it’s been well-tolerated in the majority of studies.